 Finding out what type of dual-camera system is on a particular smartphone

 So here’s how we can determine which dual-camera system your particular smartphone is using.

 - Physically measure the diameter of the lens of both the lenses.
-If there is a difference, then it’s using the hybrid zoom dual-camera system.
+If there is a difference, then it’s probably using the hybrid zoom dual-camera system.